Cambridge Public Library

-The Cambridge Public Library (CPL) in Cambridge, Massachusetts consists of a unified city-wide system maintaining: a main branch, of notable aesthetic architectural value, plus a further six localized branches sited throughout the city.
+The Cambridge Public Library (CPL) in Cambridge, Massachusetts, is a public library that consists of a unified city-wide system maintaining: a main branch, of notable aesthetic architectural value, plus a further six localized branches sited throughout the city.
 Having evolved from the Cambridge Athenaeum, the main library branch was built at its present site in 1888.
-The main library most recently underwent renovation, and a modern building addition significantly expanded the overall branch in 2009.
-Thus, it greatly increased the branch's area, more than tripling its square footage.
+The main library most recently underwent renovation, and a modern building addition significantly expanded the overall branch in 2009, which greatly increased the branch's area, more than tripling its square footage.
+The library is also on the United States National Register of Historic Places.

-At current the library system holds more than 314,607 items where in addition to traditional library services, the Cambridge Public Library provides services such as e-books, audiobooks, tax preparation, large print, films, music, graphic novels, online resources, newspapers, magazines and educational programs among others.
+At current the library system holds more than 314,607 items, where in addition to traditional library services, the Cambridge Public Library provides services such as e-books, audiobooks, tax preparation, large print, films, music, graphic novels, online resources, newspapers, magazines and educational programs among others.
 The library provides city-wide delivery services to homebound residents of Cambridge.

 History of organization

 The Cambridge Public Library developed out of the Cambridge Athenaeum, which was founded in 1849 as "a lyceum, public library, and reading room with a building on the corner of Massachusetts Avenue and Pleasant Street where Cambridge residents could borrow books at the cost of one dollar per year.

 The City of Cambridge acquired the Cambridge Athenaeum in 1858 and renamed it the Dana Library for use as both a city hall and a public library.
 By 1866, the Library moved to the corner of Massachusetts Avenue and Temple Street.
-In 1874, the library became free to the public and was renamed the Cambridge Public.
+In 1874, the library became free to the public and was renamed the Cambridge Public Library.
 Through the philanthropic endeavors of Frederick H. Rindge (and the Rindge Family), the main branch of the Cambridge Public Library was subsequently moved to the Mid-Cambridge neighborhood where it was built in 1888 at 449 Broadway.

 In 2020 the CPL sought to partially fund the establishment of the Community based - Cambridge Public Library STEAM Academy.